Wahoo KICKR CORE Trainer Review

 - Drive Side Adapter for 130mm and 135mm Quick Release

 - Reversible hub spacer for 130mm and 135mm Quick Release

 - Drive Side Adapter for 12×142 and 12×148 Thru Axle

 As noted on the box, the trainer doesn’t include a cassette or cassette lockring.
 It does however contain 1.8mm cassette spacer for use with 9 and 10 speed cassettes.
 If you have a 11-speed cassette, you don’t need the spacer.

 This year Wahoo Fitness expanded their range of trainers by adding a 2nd wheel-off direct drive trainer to the KICKR lineup known as the KICKR Core.

-Like the Elite Direto and the Tacx Flux, the KICKR Core looks to fill the role as a medium priced trainer with most of the benefits of the high end KICKR.
+Like the Elite Direto and the Tacx Flux, the KICKR Core looks to fill the role as a medium priced trainer while still maintaining most of the benefits of the high end KICKR.
 As an added bonus both the new KICKR and the KICKR Core can be integrated with Wahoo’s KICKR headwind (A headwind fan unit that works in conjunction with the KICKR trainers).

 When comparing the new Wahoo Fitness KICKR to the KICKR Core you can immediately see the difference between the two.
-Fold out legs of the KICKR are replaced with two horizontal legs.
-Also missing is a handle for carrying the trainer and an 11 speed cassette that comes standard with the KICKR.
+The fold out legs of the KICKR are replaced with two horizontal legs.
+Missing from the Core is a handle for carrying the trainer and an 11 speed cassette that comes standard with the KICKR.

 KICKR CORE Sound Review